jttyeung/jttyeung.github.io/_posts/2017-04-29-scraping-and-crawling-craigslist-with-scrapy.md

 <br>
 ### Connecting All The Pieces Together
 1. Check out your settings.py folder.
 2. I also really love the settings file.
 It will be your best friend.
-There's a lot of code that is commented out and embedded here is a lot of functionality you can play with, but all you have to configure is up to you.
+There's a lot of code that is commented out and embedded here is a lot of functionality you can play with, but what you have to configure is up to you.
 The following highlights what is necessary for this setup.
 3. Uncomment ITEM_PIPELINES if you're using pipelines.py.
 List out the path and class name of the pipelines using dot notation, and put a number next to it.
 Conventionally, you use numbers in the hundreds, and each number represents the numerical order that Scrapy will complete each task.
 So in the below example, my scraper is set to 100 so it will complete before it tries to write to the database (300).

 ``` python